yuplin2333/representation-space-jailbreak/README.md

 - **Visualization** (Section 3)

-  After you obtained jailbreak results by running the main experiment, use `./tools/extract_visualization_from_result.ipynb` to generate visualization datasets from you result.
-Modify the filepaths inside.
+  After you obtained jailbreak results by running the main experiment, use `./tools/extract_visualization_from_result.ipynb` to generate visualization datasets from your results.
+Modify the filepaths in the jupyter notebook.

   Run `./scripts/visualize_anchored.sh`.
 Modify the parameters in the scripts to your need.